-To ensure the adequacy and effectiveness of our interest rate and foreign exchange hedge positions, we continually monitor our interest rate swap positions and foreign exchange forward positions, both on a stand-alone basis and in conjunction with their underlying interest rate and foreign currency exposures, from an accounting and economic perspective.
-However, given the inherent limitations of forecasting and the anticipatory nature of the exposures intended to be hedged, we cannot be assured that such programs will offset more than a portion of the adverse financial impact resulting from unfavorable movements in either interest or foreign exchange rates.
+To ensure the adequacy and effectiveness of our interest rate, foreign exchange, and commodity price hedge positions, we continually monitor our interest rate swap positions, foreign exchange forward positions, and commodity hedge price positions, both on a stand-alone basis and in conjunction with their underlying interest rate, foreign currency, and commodity price exposures, from an accounting and economic perspective.
+However, given the inherent limitations of forecasting and the anticipatory nature of the exposures intended to be hedged, we cannot be assured that such programs will offset more than a portion of the adverse financial impact resulting from unfavorable movements in either interest, foreign exchange rates, or commodity prices.
 In addition, the timing of the accounting for recognition of gains and losses related to mark-to-market instruments for any given period may not coincide with the timing of gains and losses related to the underlying economic exposures and, therefore, may adversely affect our consolidated operating results and financial position.